What does a Arborist Climber do?

 Arborist Climber Job Description Sample

 We are seeking a skilled Arborist Climber to join our team.
-The Arborist Climber will be responsible for climbing trees and performing tree maintenance tasks such as pruning, trimming, and removal.
-The ideal candidate will have excellent climbing skills, a strong understanding of tree biology, and a commitment to safety.
+This role involves climbing trees and performing various tree care tasks, including pruning, trimming, and removal.
+The ideal candidate will have a strong understanding of tree biology and safety practices.

 Responsibilities:

-- Climb trees using proper climbing techniques and safety equipment.
+- Climb trees using various climbing techniques and equipment.

 - Assess tree health and identify potential hazards.